NamitaMalik/Services-in-Angular2/README.md

 * `BookingService` -> This **service** gives the number of tickets available.
 * `MyTicketService` -> Ticket details are provided by this **service**.
 * `ticketData.json` -> This json contains hard coded ticket details for demonstration purpose.
-We will be making a `get` all to fetch data from this `json`.
+We will be making a `get` call to fetch data from this `json`.

 Now, let's add some code to these components in order to join these parts and make them work.